-travelhelix tip: for this leg of the journey, we chose to hire a private driver, which provided a safe, easy and stress-free option for exploring the Moroccan countryside.
+travelhelix tip: for this leg of the journey, we hired a private driver.
+This was a safe, easy and stress-free way to explore the Moroccan countryside.
 We had a great experience with our driver (and new friend!)
 Hicham.
-Research a few options to find the best fit for you, and please feel free to reach out to us with questions about this piece of the planning process!
+Please feel free to reach out with questions!

 As we packed the van, we felt sad to leave Marrakech.
 But minutes after exiting the medina walls, we replaced this short-term longing with wide-eyed optimism, and embraced the next chapter of our adventure.